shader-slang/slang-python/examples/soft-rasterizer-example/README.md

-# Writing a differentiable soft rasterizer in Slang
+# 1-triangle differentiable soft rasterizer in Slang

 In the [forward rasterizer tutorial](../fwd-rasterizer-example/README.md), we showed how to write a simple 1-triangle non-differentiable rasterizer to produce an image from triangle coordinates.